Preface to 2019 Edition

 This Guide can be read in parts or as a whole.
 Individual chapters are designed to stand alone and provide readers with information on discrete topics.
 The Guide as a whole is designed to provide an understanding of China’s response to climate change and the implications of that response for China and the world.

 This is a “living document.”
 Many of the facts and policies it describes will change in the months and years ahead.
 As that happens, this Guide will be updated.
-The Guide will be maintained on a website to be launched in Fall 2018, where content will be revised on a regular basis.
 New editions of the Guide will be released regularly.
-New and expanded chapters will be included as part of those revisions.

 I welcome comments on and updates to the material in this Guide.
 Please send comments and updates to ChineseClimatePolicy@sipa.columbia.edu.